CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)

-13. From the filter pane, remove the **Resource type** filter then go to add filter and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
+13. From the filter pane, remove the **Resource type** filter then go to **Add filter** and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.

 14. From the filter pane, remove the **Security findings** filter if you added in the previous step then select **Azure Defender** filter and set value to **On** and click on **OK**.
 On the **Resource Group** select **asclab** (Unselect remaining) and again Click on **Ok**